euromoney-group-tech/front-end-tech-test/README.md

 ### Considerations

-A few points you might want to consider:
+A few things you might want to consider:

 * Tests
 * Responsive behaviour